bieniu/nettigo-air-monitor/README.md

 [![PayPal_Me][paypal-me-shield]][paypal-me]

 # nettigo
-Python wrapper for getting data from Nettigo Air Monitor device.
+Python wrapper for getting air quality data from Nettigo Air Monitor devices.

 ## How to use package